show-o-atakun/easy_sheet_io/README.md

 If duplicated data were found in header line, then surfix numbers are added to them (e.g. "x_0", "x_1", ...)

-Moreover, if blank data or integer data were found in header line, then default headers (e.g. "column3", "column10", ...) are set so as to avoid error about daru and rover.
+Moreover, if blank data or integer data were found in header line, then default headers (e.g. "column3", "column10", ...) are set so as to avoid error about data frame.
 These numbers (column-x) mean the positions of the columns.

 ## Other Options
 *encoding:* option is available for reading .csv, .xls only (not supported for .xlsx) at present.